cbuhl/THzInstrumentControl/readme.md

 If you have suggestions for improvement, I'm all ears!

 Notes on licensing: Go ahead and use it.
 If you benefit from it, it's good.
-Buy me a beer if you meet me, and it seems reasonably.
+Buy me a beer if you meet me, and it seems reasonable.